jackjliew/ai-openscale/cloud-known-wos-issues.md

 - {{site.data.keyword.aios_short}} uses a PostgreSQL or Db2 database to store model related data (feedback data, scoring payload) and calculated metrics.
 Lite Db2 plans are not currently supported.

 - The free Lite plan database is not GDPR compliant.
 If your model processes personally identifiable information (PII), you must purchase a new database or use an existing database that does conform to GDPR rules.

+### Known issues
+{: #cloud-known-unknowns-issues}

+<p>&nbsp;</p>

+#### Drift configuration is started but never finishes
+{: #wos-common-issues-timeout}

+Drift configuration is started but never finishes and continues to show the spinner icon.
+Typically drift config takes about ten minutes but in cases when you see the spinner running for a very long time it is possible that the system is left in an inconsistent state.
+There is a workaround to this behavior: Edit the drift configuration.
+Then save it.
+The system should come out of this state and complete configuration.
+Contact IBM Support if this does not rectify the situation.